-Broadcast through KHQ, KOMO, KGW, KGO, KPO and KFI,
+KGO, KPO and KFI.

-7 to 8 p.m.-Victor Green Room "La Princesse Jaune" Overture by Saint-Saens will set the tone of the classical onehour program of the Victor Green Room.
-Interpretations will be by an 18-piece Green Room orchestra with Charles Hart in the conductor's stand and a group of vocal and instrumental soloists.
+7 to 8 p.m.-Victor Green Room "La Princesse Jaune" Overture by Saint-Saens will set the tone of the classical one-

-Eileen Piggott, soprano, and Eva Gruninger Atkinson, contralto, are the feminine artists and Myron Niesley, tenor, and John Teel, baritone, round out the mixed quartet.
+Eileen Piggott, soprano, and Eva Gruninger Atkinson, contraito, are the feminine ar-tists and Myron Niesley, tenor, and John Teel, baritone, round out the mixed quartet.
 Alfred Arriola, trumpeter, and Clark Wilson, saxophonist, are the instrumental soloists.
 Broadcast through KHQ, KGW and KGO.